CoreWCF/CoreWCF/README.md

 ### What is Core WCF?

 Core WCF is a port of Windows Communication Framework (WCF) to .NET Core.
 The goal of this project is to enable existing WCF projects to move to .NET Core.
+Please note that right now, this port is not production ready and we are not assuming any liabilities.

 ### How do I get started?

-### Hopw do I contribute?
+### How do I contribute?

 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.